maxwowo/cls/README.md

 # cls

 A simple utility for conditionally joining `className` strings.
-Also serves as a smaller drop-in replacement for the `classnames` module.
+Also serves as a smaller drop-in replacement for the `classnames` package.

 ## Install